-- 50. The Council's Habitat Protection and Ecosystem-based Management Advisory Panel recommends coordination with researchers to consider possible multiple uses for wind platforms, such as innovative monitoring technologies to collect acoustic telemetry, meteorological data and explore innovative sampling technologies as well as new floating offshore wind energy technologies. - 51.
-In advancing scientific uses of wind platforms, the NOAA Fisheries and BOEM's passive acoustic monitoring framework, the NOAA Fisheries and the Regional Offshore Science Alliance offshore wind project monitoring framework and guidelines, and
+50. The Council's Habitat Protection and Ecosystem-based Management Advisory Panel recommends coordination with researchers to consider possible multiple uses for wind platforms, such as innovative monitoring technologies to collect acoustic telemetry, meteorological data and explore innovative sampling technologies as well as new floating offshore wind energy technologies.

-NOAA's Ocean Noise strategy will be considered.

-- 52. Research and monitoring should be conducted at project and regional scales to understand project-specific and cumulative effects on aquatic species, habitats, and ecosystems.
+- 51. In advancing scientific uses of wind platforms, the NOAA Fisheries and BOEM's passive acoustic monitoring framework, the NOAA Fisheries and the Regional Offshore Science Alliance offshore wind project monitoring framework and guidelines, and NOAA's Ocean Noise strategy will be considered. - 52.
+Research and monitoring should be conducted at project and regional scales to understand project-specific and cumulative effects on aquatic species, habitats, and ecosystems.
 Important research topics include but are not limited to acoustic issues, including impacts of geotechnical and geophysical surveys, benefits of applying additional noise dampening technology during construction or operations, and differential acoustic impacts of larger vs. smaller turbines on the ecosystem, including on fish behavior. - 53.
 The Council develops and routinely updates a list of research priorities, including priorities related to fisheries and offshore wind.
 Research supporting these priorities is recommended. - 54.
 Monitoring should occur two to three years before, during, and after construction for the life of the project at regular intervals.
 Consideration should be given to including low risk and minimally invasive research projects into fishery monitoring plans earlier than two years, if feasible, to accrue as much baseline data as possible. - 55.
+Recommend that during permitting negotiations between the developer, BOEM, and NOAA Fisheries, ensure the inclusion of appropriate and equivalent funding to long term monitoring (throughout the life span of the wind farm) of the surrounding substrates in addition to the developed structures.
+Equal contemporary study and analyses of both ecological regimes will provide future policymakers with more adequate, balanced information to determine the appropriate final disposition of the decommissioned infrastructure and a better assessment of both ecological and sociological benefits and costs. - 56.
 There may be important area-specific / project-specific issues that require tailored research in project areas to understand effects that go beyond what is described above.
-Once preliminary impacts are determined, expertise should be sought (from the Fishery Management Councils) to fully understand impacts. - 56.
+Once preliminary impacts are determined, expertise should be sought (from the Fishery Management Councils) to fully understand impacts. - 57.
 Developers should coordinate monitoring survey designs and methods across projects wherever possible to generate datasets that can be used in combination.
 Benthic habitat, geological and geophysical, and fisheries surveys should be coordinated to ensure that the prosecution of one survey does not affect the results of another.
-Coordinated monitoring will support cumulative impacts analysis. - 57.
-Consideration should be given to the impacts of research and monitoring on fisheries.
+Coordinated monitoring will support cumulative impacts analysis.

+- 58. Consideration should be given to the impacts of research and monitoring on fisheries.
 For example, research which may negatively impact fisheries should not be carried out during peak fishing seasons.
-Developers should consult with the regional fishery management councils and commercial and recreational fishermen regarding the most important times of year. - 58.
-Monitoring and survey designs should be consistent with regionally developed survey mitigation and monitoring protocols, including the Responsible Offshore Science Alliance's monitoring framework and guidelines, NOAA Fisheries regional survey mitigation protocols (under development), and NOAA Fisheries habitat monitoring recommendations (under development).

-- 59. All monitoring and research data should be made publicly available on a timely and regular basis, while protecting fishermen's confidential business information. - 60.
+Developers should consult with the regional fishery management councils and commercial and recreational fishermen regarding the most important times of year. - 59.
+Monitoring and survey designs should be consistent with regionally developed survey mitigation and monitoring protocols, including the Responsible Offshore Science Alliance's monitoring framework and guidelines6, NOAA Fisheries regional survey mitigation protocols (under development), and NOAA Fisheries habitat monitoring recommendations (under development). - 60.
+All monitoring and research data should be made publicly available on a timely and regular basis, while protecting fishermen's confidential business information. - 61.
 Consideration should be given to utilization of existing fishing communities and other stakeholder resources (e.g., fishing vessels) for research and monitoring activities.